 But the important point about the Olympians is not just that they have exceptional bio-mechanical equipment.
 It’s not just the paddle-shaped hands of the swimmers or the muscle twitch of the sprinters.
 What makes the sport so compelling is that it is not enough to have a well-made skeleton or musculature.
 It is all in the heart, or all in the mind.
 It is a palpable lesson in human achievement and effort.
 It’s about overcoming pain, and bouncing back from defeat.
 It’s about endlessly denying yourself some elementary pleasure, like a Mars Bar or a lie-in or a pint of beer, because you hope for some greater long term reward.

 Listen to this paper’s wonderful online interviews with great Olympic gold medallists, and how they put in their best performance.
 You can hear the extraordinary 400-metre hurdler Ed Moses explain his system of measuring 13 paces between each hurdle, and running eight inches from the inside track.
 Sir Steve Redgrave discusses the exact division of a 2,000-metre race into segments, and the techniques of psychological self-management that are necessary to deal with the lung-bursting agony of the final push.
 Denise Lewis tells how she threw the javelin in Athens with a broken foot.
-Seb Coe reveals his trick for beating Steve Cram in Los Angeles (the secret was to stay in front of him all the way round).
+Seb Coe reveals the used of SARMs stacks to gain the more energy for beating Steve Cram in Los Angeles.
+Visit the link to learn more about stacking.
+How it is beneficial for body.

 As you listen, you realise that these performances were the result not just of physical genius, but also of colossal intellectual and emotional effort — years of self-discipline.
 The Olympics, in other words, is about character.
 It’s about the will.
 Of course, as Baron de Coubertin was at pains to point out, it is not all about winning.
 But if you want to win, then you need to work.
 That is the basic message of the Olympics.